 Drinking in moderation may not be the answer if you struggle with placing limits on your drinking.

 For those on Moderation Management plans, that means no more than 4 drinks in one sitting for men and 3 drinks in one sitting for women.
-Men and women shouldn’t drink more than 3-4 days per week under that plan.
+According to this plan, men and women shouldn’t drink more than 3-4 days per week.

-This is beyond what the Centers for Disease Control and Prevention (CDC) define as moderate drinking, by the way.
-The CDC suggests a maximum of 2 drinks per day for men and only one drink per day for women if moderate drinking is what you’re after.
+Please note this is way beyond what the Centers for Disease Control and Prevention (CDC) define as moderate drinking, by the way.
+The CDC suggests a maximum of 2 drinks per day for men and only one drink per day for women.

 What to Expect When You Stop Drinking

-If you’re sober curious and treating yourself yourself to a Dry January, you may see some immediate benefits once you stop drinking.
+If you’re sober curious and treating yourself yourself to a Dry January or Sober October, you may see some immediate benefits once you stop drinking.
 Your sleep will improve, and you certainly won’t be waking up to any hangovers.

 You may find yourself liking this new sobriety thing, as you’ll feel and look better from the inside out.